Nytso2/CSCI250-Crazyflie/README.md

 - The Crazyflie receives movement commands from the host via the Crazyradio PA dongle.

 This hybrid setup preserves flight stability while allowing for real-time vision-based control.

-### 🔧 Tips for Future Implementations

-- Consider using a more power-efficient onboard vision module like **OpenMV** or **Himax** if true autonomy is required.
-- Explore **ESP-NOW** or similar peer-to-peer protocols to bypass router dependency and reduce latency.
-- If designing your own setup, build a **custom lightweight PCB** with voltage regulation and battery support to safely integrate vision sensors on micro drones.